Buckeye coaching staff now consists of two card-carrying members

 The 2011 graduate finished tied for 39th for Priority Category 17 status

 Lisa Strom returned to Ohio State as assistant coach in April 2011 and brought 10 years of professional golf experience to the squad as well as four years as a collegiate golfer for the Buckeyes.
-As assistant, Strom works on a large capacity for Ohio State as she helps out in recruiting, traveling, and working with the student-athletes on all aspects of their games.
+Strom works on a large capacity for Ohio State, aiding in recruiting, traveling, and working with the student-athletes on all aspects of their games.

-As a coach, Strom has helped guide the Buckeyes to three-straight NCAA Regional appearances and two showings at the NCAA Championships (2011, 2012).
-She has also assisted the team to two tournament victories (Hurricane Invitational and Lady Buckeye Invitational in 2012).
+As a coach, Strom has helped guide the Buckeyes to five straight NCAA Regional appearances and three showings at the NCAA Championships (2011, 2012, 2014).
+She has also assisted the team to eight tournament victories, including back-to-back Big Ten crowns in 2014 and 2015.

 Strom turned pro in August of 2000 and competed in more than 50 LPGA sponsored events as a member of the LPGA Tour (2003, 2007-2010).
 She earned her best career finish in 2007 when she finished tied for 13th at the Navistar LPGA Classic.
 Strom carded a career-low 67 on two occasions in 2009 with the first coming in the second round of the LPGA State Farm Classic and the next in the opening round of the Navistar LPGA Classic.